The Green-Wood Cemetery

 School programs educators will train for and lead programs as assigned to them in a bi-weekly schedule.
 Educators must agree to at least two weekdays when they are available to be assigned work.
-They may also assist in research and development of new programs and perform administrative work as needed.
+They may also assist in research and development of new programs and perform administrative and program coordination work as needed.
 This is a per diem position so teaching and non-teaching work will vary week to week.
 School Programs Educators work under the Director of Education.

 – Bachelor’s Degree in relevant subject related to American history, art history, environmental studies, museum studies, or education.

 – Experience working with school-aged children in a formal or informal learning environment.

 – Cultural competence to work with communities of color and immigrant communities in south Brooklyn, including predominantly Asian American and Latinx communities in Sunset Park.

 – At least two days/week of availability to be assigned work between 9 am and 6 pm.

 – Ability to lead walking tours in hilly terrain

 – Strong background in teaching diverse experiences and perspectives in American history, including but not limited to the roles, voices and movements of women; people of color; immigrants; LGBTQ+ persons; religious and other minorities.